Porting Applications using Recipes

 Tarballs

-Tarballs are the most easy way to compile a software because the build system is already configured (GNU Autotools is the most used), while being more fast to download and process than Git repositories (the computer don't need to process Git deltas).
+Tarballs are the most easy way to build a C/C++ program or library because the build system is already configured (GNU Autotools is the most used), while being more fast to download and process than Git repositories (the computer don't need to process Git deltas).

 Your recipe.toml will have this content: